borisdev/research/token-curated-registry/README.md

 - [Kleros is a decentralized arbitration service for the disputes of the new economy.](https://kleros.io/)
 - Stake $ on your opinion/review
 - Build a reputation - write a defense

+## Shawn's notes

+- ask Berkeley restaurants: How much would you pay to have a dish labeled as "keto", "humane", "gluten free", etc??